Invokana Lawyers For Unnecessary Amputations, Other Injuries

-Invokana (canagliflozin) was introduced by Johnson & Johnson in March 2013, and has rapidly grown to become a blockbuster treatment for type 2 diabetes amid aggressive marketing.
-However, it now appears that the drug maker may have withheld important information about the potential risks users may face from Invokana side effects.
+Invokana (canagliflozin) is a new type of diabetes drug introduced by Johnson & Johnson in March 2013, which rapidly grew to become a blockbuster treatment amid aggressive marketing.
+However, it appears that the drug maker may have withheld important information about the potential risks users may face from Invokana side effects.

 - Kidney Failure